-Andrea Vedaldi is Associate Professor of Engineering Science at the University of Oxford, UK where he has been co-director of the Visual Geometry Group (VGG), one of the internationally-leading groups in computer vision, since 2012.
+Andrea Vedaldi is a Professor of Computer Vision and Machine Learning and a co-lead of the VGG group at the Engineering Science department of the University of Oxford.
 His research focuses on computer vision methods to understand the content of images automatically, with applications to organising and searching vast image and video libraries and recognising faces and text in images and videos.
 Andrea also is a research scientist, at Facebook AI Research (FAIR).

 Silvia Chiappa is a Senior Staff Research Scientist at DeepMind, where she is working on causal reasoning and ethical aspects of machine learning.

 Her research interests are based around Bayesian and causal reasoning, graphical models, variational inference, ML fairness and bias, and time-series models.